enketo/enketo-express/config/README.md

 * api key: The Google API key that is used for geolocation (in the geo widgets' search box).
 Can be obtained [here](https://console.developers.google.com/project).
 Make sure to enable the _GeoCoding API_ service.
 If you are using Google Maps layers, the same API key is used.
 Make sure to enable the _Google Maps JavaScript API v3_ service as well in that case (see next item).

 #### maps
-The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a tiles (array) and an attribution property).
+The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a `name`,  `tiles` (array) and an `attribution` property, and optionally `maxzoom` and `minzoom`).
 You can also mix and match Google Maps layers.
 Below is an example of a mix of two map layers provided by OSM (in TileJSON format) and Google maps.

 ```
 [ {